Skip to content

 hpc-compose prepare -f compose.yaml

-hpc-compose prepare -f compose.yaml --force
+hpc-compose prepare -f compose.yaml --force-rebuild

 Use this when you want to build or refresh prepared images before submission, confirm cache reuse behavior, or debug preparation separately from job submission.